cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

  $ kubectl run before-taint --image busybox --replicas 4 -- sleep 99
 ```

-We can observe that both Nodes gets scheduled with pods:
+We can observe that all the Nodes gets scheduled with pods:

 ```
 $ kubectl get po -o wide